deploy15/blogdown_source/content/home/about.md

 +++

 # Biography
-Adeshina Alani is a Down to earth Data Scientist at Data Science Studion, Institute on Aging and Longlife Health at the University of Victoria.
+Adeshina Alani is a Down to earth Data Scientist at Data Science Studio, Institute on Aging and Longlife Health at the University of Victoria.
 I've used Data science framework to resolve issues related to Health, Energy and Cybersecurity.
 My desire is to focus more in Applied and Industrial Data Science solutions.